RasmusBruhn/termite-dmg/README.md

 the file refered to by the key.
 Currently the only supported keys are "cpp-header" and "cpp-source" for the generated ".h" and ".cpp" files.

+A namespace can be defined as a list of strings defining the nested namespace, this is only used in c++.

+A list of macros can also be defined, these maps a string to a yaml or json structure (string, map or list).
+Inside any default value definition or a header or footer, if any string is encased in dollar signs then the value is used as the key to find the corresponding macro which is inserted in its place, this also works recursively.
+A map or list macro can only be inserted if the macro definition is the only thing in the header or default value while a string can be inserted anywhere.

 A data type must be given a "name", type specific "data", and optionally a "description".
 The type specific data defines how the type is implemented and may be types like structs, enums or arrays.